MarkOzoalor/Konga/README.md

 # Konga
-I rebuilt the konga frontpage with the Opensource Twitter Bootstrap.
+I rebuilt the Konga interface with the Opensource [Twitter Bootstrap](http://getbootstrap.com).
+[Konga](http://konga.com) is an ecommerce payment platform in Nigeria
-You can download bootstrap at getbootstrap.com